siddharth-particle41/puppeteer-on-lambda/README.md

 2. Once above are installed, clone the project to your directory.
 3. Run the command `npm install` (this is will install all the required dependent resources)
 4. Run `npm run local` will execute the script.

-If slots are available for a specified pin code there will be a slack notification on p41 channels `#covid-19-vaccination-update-18-44` or `#covind-19-vaccination-update-45-plus`.

 ## Deployment